pachyderm/pachyderm/doc/enterprise/deployment.md

 # Deploying Enterprise Edition

-Most of the Pachyderm Enterprise features are wrapped up in our "dashboard" currently (other than a few that are currently under active development).
-Thus, Pachyderm Enterprise deployment is as simple as deploying the dashboard on top of or along with a Pachyderm cluster:
+The primary interface for Enterprise Edition is the Pachyderm Dashboard.
+Pachyderm Enterprise deployment is as simple as deploying the dashboard on top of or along with a Pachyderm cluster:

 - [Deploying on top of an existing Pachyderm deployment](#deploying-on-top-of-an-existing-pachyderm-deployment)
 - [Deploying with a new Pachyderm deployment](#deploying-with-a-new-pachyderm-deployment)

 ## Deploying on top of an existing Pachyderm deployment

-Assuming followed one of our [deploy guides](http://pachyderm.readthedocs.io/en/latest/deployment/deploy_intro.html) and you have a Pachyderm cluster running, you should see that the state of your Pachyderm cluster is similar to the following:
+Assuming you followed one of our [deploy guides](http://pachyderm.readthedocs.io/en/latest/deployment/deploy_intro.html) and you have a Pachyderm cluster running, you should see that the state of your Pachyderm cluster is similar to the following:

 ```
 $ kubectl get all